Top 10 YouTubers Who Should Be on an English Language Version of #TubeClash

 Chris Stuckmann

 Christopher "Chris" Stuckmann is an American film critic, author, and YouTube personality.
-As of June 2018, he has over 1.2 million subscribers and 341 million views on YouTube.
+As of June 2018, he had over 1.2 million subscribers and more than 341 million total views on his YouTube channel.
+In addition to reviewing films, he has written a book titled The Film Buff's Bucket List and is... read more

 AmazingPhil

-Philip Michael "Phil" Lester is an English YouTuber and former radio personality from Rawtenstall in the valley of Rossendale, Lancashire.
-He is best known for his YouTube channel AmazingPhil.
+Philip Michael "Phil" Lester is an English YouTuber and former radio personality.
+He is originally from Rawtenstall, located in the Rossendale Valley of Lancashire.
+Lester is best known for his YouTube channel AmazingPhil, where he posts vlogs and collaborates with other content creators.

 Morgz

-Morgan Hudson (born: August 6, 2001), better known online as Morgz, is a British YouTuber known for his pranks, challenges, sketches, and vlogs.
-He is well known throughout the community as YouTube's most infamous prankster and vlogger, creating videos like the Pause Challenge, and known as one of the... read more
+Morgan Hudson, born on August 6, 2001, is better known online as Morgz.
+He is a British YouTuber recognized for his pranks, challenge videos, sketches, and vlogs.
+Morgz became known across the YouTube community for his exaggerated content and viral videos like the Pause Challenge, gaining popularity... read more